 “The black Leather Squares Choker.
 I originally designed the piece as sheer indulgence for myself.
 I wanted a statement piece that was sophisticated and elegant, but with a bit of a punky edge.”

 “I was always going to do something within the arts.
-Had I not chosen to follow a degree in jewelry, I would have chosen to study sculpture or illustration.
+Had I not chosen to follow a degree in jewellery, I would have chosen to study sculpture or illustration.
 I am also a qualified teacher so perhaps an art teacher.”

 Are there any designers you particularly admire?